F5Networks/TunMesh/20240429.TunMesh/docs/api_flows.md

 #### 1 & 2: tunmesh/control/v0/node_info request

-This is a open and unauthenticated request, at a point in the flow where nodes N and E have no established sessions or trust.
+This is a open and unauthenticated request, at a point in the flow where nodes N and E have no established sessions.
 This request is protected by the API TLS handshake, which verifies the server cert is trusted.
 The server cert hostname is not verified by default as it is expected that the the URL is dynamic and not in the cert.

-This request is attackable if the attacker can bypass the TLS verification.
+This request is attackable if the attacker can bypass the TLS verification, such as by using a cert from the same CA.
 Once past the TLS verification an attacker could return a poisoned payload to an attacker controlled listen URL.

 #### 3: Initial Registration

 Assuming an attacker poisoned the response in 2 to a attacker controlled URL the server will send a post to a malicious URL.

-This payload will contain the registration details, which is considered nonsensitive and, as of 2024-05-07 / v0.5.12 returned via an opened endpoint.
+This payload will contain the registration details, which is considered nonsensitive and, as of 2024-05-07 / v0.5.12 returned via an open endpoint.

 The payload will be signed with the cluster token.
 The signing is (as of 2024-05-07 / v0.5.12) HMAC256 so the signing is non-reversible.